DexNex/esko/README.md

 # esko
-ESKO v 1.
+ESKO v 2.0
 .
-Alat untuk memecahkan masalah matematika
+A Tools for help for you :)